 Key takeaways:

-- Pay-per-click advertising lets you place your business directly in front of high-intent users, giving you immediate visibility where organic reach may take time to build.
+- Pay-per-click (PPC) advertising lets you place your business directly in front of high-intent users, giving you immediate visibility where organic reach may take time to build.
 You only pay when someone engages, making it a controlled and measurable approach.

 - The main benefit is scalability with clear performance data.
 You can test, optimize, and adjust campaigns quickly to improve ROI and support both short-term traffic and long-term growth.